nixphp/framework/docs/pages/plugins.md

 ## Plugin Structure

-A PHPico plugin mimics the structure of a full app:
+A NixPHP plugin mimics the structure of a full app:

 ```
 your-plugin/